Sex–gender distinction: Health organizations

 The American Psychiatric Association (APA) in their Guide for Working With Transgender and Gender Nonconforming Patients (TGNC Guide) has guidance for psychiatrists about gender, sex, and orientation.
-The TGNC defines gender as comprising two components, that of gender identity and gender expression.
+The TGNC defines gender as comprising two components: gender identity and gender expression.
 They define sex in biological terms, as "anatomical, hormonal, or genetic", and mentions birth assignment of sex based on external genital appearance.